fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 The angular gauge chart in the FusionCharts Suite XT offers configuration options that you can use to improve the visual representation of the gauge.

-## Configure the gauge gradient fill
+## Configure the Gauge Gradient Fill

 An angular gauge is usually rendered with solid colors filled in the background.
 To enhance the visual representation of charts, use a gradient fill for the background.